elegant-scipy/elegant-scipy/markdown/ch1.markdown

 It turns out that, because of the way the Python interpreter works, this is a very inefficient way to store these data points.
 First, Python lists are always lists of *objects*, so that the above list `gene2` is not a list of integers, but a list of *pointers* to integers, which is unnecessary overhead.
 Additionally, this means that each of these lists and each of these integers end up in a completely different, random part of your computer's RAM.
-However, modern processors actually like to retrieve things from memory in *chunks*, so this spreading of the data throughout the RAM is very bad.
+However, modern processors actually like to retrieve things from memory in *chunks*, so this spreading of the data throughout the RAM is inefficient.

 This is precisely the problem solved by the *NumPy array*.